 5. The defendant or a confederate possessed a firearm to which they had access in a manner that posed a risk to others or in a vehicle the defendant was occupying at the time of the commission

-6. The defendant got a child to sell or help sell (age is strict liability)
+6. The defendant got a child to sell or help sell (age is a strict liability)

 8. Distribution on school grounds or vehicle, public housing development, or within 1000 feet

 SPECIAL NOTE: by no means is this a comprehensive review of the Colorado drug offender laws.
-Every case is unique and requires special evaluation from a qualified attorney.
+Every case is unique and requires a special evaluation from a qualified attorney.
 Please seek legal advice before relying on this information.
 Also, driving under the influence of drugs is also a crime, and in some instances can be a felony.